 Accepted fellows receive a yearly stipend of $3,600 and summer research funding up to $3,900 for each of two summers.
 In addition, they are eligible for travel expense reimbursement up to $1,200 and research expense reimbursement up to $400.
 After entering a Ph.D. program in one of the designated fields, Mellon fellows are eligible for up to $10,000 in undergraduate tuition loan repayment.

 On these pages you will find detailed information about our program and how to apply.
-In addition, please address any questions to Hazel May, Senior Associate Dean of Academic Affairs, Columbia College.
+In addition, please address any questions to Hazel May, Senior Associate Dean of Academic Planning and Administration, Columbia College.